For more information contact:

 Indicate the total amount of the requested cash advance.

-This is signed by the department chair or an authorized departmental representative.
+This is signed by the department chair or their designee.

 Management and Documentation of Cash Advances

 Recipients of cash advances are expected to maintain complete records and retain receipts from all transactions involving the funds.
 See Excess Expenditures and Final Accounting for procedures regarding providing records and receipts to the Controller’s Office.

 Cash advance recipients document their expenditures on Expense Reports in Workday.
 Expense Reports may be created and saved in draft status until ready to be submitted.
 (See the Workday Create Expense Report reference guide for instructions.)

 If a cash advance recipient exceeds the amount of the advance with allowable, out-of-pocket expenses, the recipient may submit an additional Expense Report in Workday, similarly documenting those excess allowable expenditures.
 Each of these Expense Reports must reference the other by transaction number, and clearly outline which expenses are accounted for in each’s documentation.
 See also Excess Expenditures.